frederikcartagena/AITest/README.md

 # AITest
-Let's have fun With Mister AI
+Let's have fun with Mister AI.